By using our website, you agree to our use of cookies (Visit our privacy policy).

 6 Tips for Directing Voiceover Talent — Team Celebrating

-When you need the actor to adjust their approach, make sure to let them know what you’re looking for and offer positive feedback along with any constructive criticism.
+If you need them to adjust their approach, remember to offer positive feedback along with any constructive criticism.

 Don’t forget to give them enough space to ask their own questions about your ideas for the recording.